amadsen/trike/README.md

 Trike is a simple try/catch wrapper around a function that returns an array similar to the common node error-first callback convention.
 This serves two main purposes:

 1. Successful and errored calls can be easily distinguished through simple array destructuring.
-2. the try/catch is extracted from the calling and called functions, allow for better optimization.
+2. the try/catch is extracted from the calling and called functions, allowing for better optimization.

 ## Installation